Logo

 A conforming Scroll Engine Implementation and its Host Environment MUST support accessible scrolling experiences.
 This includes:

-• Ensuring that the user remains in control of scroll motion, and that user input can override programmatic motion.
+• Ensuring that the user remains in control of scroll motion, and that user input can override programmatic motion, including motion initiated by scroll programs, regardless of scroll authority configuration.

 • Respecting platform accessibility settings, including preferences for reduced motion or similar features.